harness-community/drone-push-helm-chart-docker-registry/README.md

 ## Notes

+If you aim to push Helm Charts to Google Artifact Registry (GAR):
+  - Set the registry URL to `https://LOCATION-docker.pkg.dev`
-If you're using GAR, use `oauth2accesstoken` as username and `access-token` as token.
+  - use `oauth2accesstoken` as username and `access-token` as token.
 Refer to this [documentation](https://cloud.google.com/artifact-registry/docs/helm/authentication#token) for generating an access token.
+In case of Docker Hub:
+- Set the registry URL to `registry.hub.docker.com`

+For more details check the [examples](#Examples) section.

 ## Plugin Image